 House Bill No. 1157 seeks to enhance the regulation and oversight of liquefied petroleum gas (LPG) in Oklahoma through various amendments and new provisions.
-The bill empowers the Liquefied Petroleum Gas Board to investigate LPG-related accidents or fires, mandating that the State Liquefied Petroleum Gas Administrator be notified within one business day.
+The bill empowers the Liquefied Petroleum Gas Board to investigate LPG-related accidents or fires, necessitating immediate notification to the State Liquefied Petroleum Gas Administrator.
 It also restructures the Board by eliminating the chief deputy administrator position and updating qualifications for board members and the State Administrator.
-Additionally, the bill requires adherence to the Oklahoma Open Meeting Act for Board meetings and allows for the leasing and maintenance of vehicles for Board operations.
+Additionally, the bill mandates compliance with the Oklahoma Open Meeting Act for Board meetings and allows for the leasing and maintenance of vehicles for Board operations.

 House Committee Substitute: 52-420.4, 52-420.5, 52-420.9